-We’ve Ranked Every Single Aussie Bachelor & Bachelorette So You Don’t Have To
+We’ve Ranked Every Aussie Bachelor & Bachelorette Season

 The Bachelor and The Bachelorette hold a special place in the hearts of Australians, mostly ‘cos we love to watch straight people date and then be savagely dumped on TV for shitz and gigz.

-We’ve now had a total of eight different bachys heading up their own seasons, so what better time to brutally order them now that Locky Gilbert‘s season has come to a crashing end.
+We’ve now had a total of 13 different seasons, so what better time to brutally order them now that Locky Gilbert‘s season has come to a crashing end.

-As we get set to kick off another season with sisters Elly and Becky Miles, we are paying our respects to the bachys that have come before newbies Nick ‘Honey Badger’ Cummins and *feigns enthusiasm* Ali Oetjen.
+As we get set to kick off another season with sisters Elly and Becky Miles, we are paying our respects to all the Bachelors and Bachelorettes who have come before.

-We’ve ranked all the Aussie Bachelors & Bachelorettes:
+We’ve ranked all the Australian Bachelor & Bachelorette seasons: